idfive/Developer-Documentation/docs/front-end/02-accessibility.md

 The free version of the [Chrome Extension](https://chromewebstore.google.com/detail/siteimprove-accessibility/djcglbmbegflehmbfleechkjhmedcopn) does a great job finding issues and determining where they're located on the page and in the code.
 This is the preferred accessibility checker as of February 2024 - but running all three checkers documented on this page is required to cast a wide enough net to capture all issues.
 ![Siteimprove Accessibility Checker](_media/accessibility-siteimprove-extension.jpg)

 The Siteimprove checker will rely on the developer to change the state of the page and re-check.
-For exmaple run it on page load, after opening the nav, after resizing, after opening a subnav, etc. The more states that can be tested, the more thorough the search will be.
+For example run it on page load, after opening the nav, after resizing, after opening a subnav, etc. The more states that can be tested, the more thorough the search will be.

 ### AXE Dev Tools - Web Accessibility Testing